afroeschl/gitSync/README.md

 sudo GITHUB_TOKEN="YOUR TOKEN" bash /path/to/gitSync/gitSync.sh
 </code>

-Now the repo is on both platforms.
+Now the git remote is on both platforms.

-## ToDo:
-- Make login to university email automatic, no frequent login prompts
-- Dynamically set GitHub username